Hagsten/Talkify/README.md

 | build | | | Finalizes and creates the playlist instance |    Yes |

 ## Playlist
+This is the instance built from the playliste above.

 | Method   | Parameters | Default |      Description      |
 |----------|:------ |:------|:-------------|